franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 https://community.openproject.org/wp/61733

-Link to the new 3 parts in the docs which were before enumerations page
+Link to the new 3 parts in the docs which were before enumerations page: https://github.com/opf/openproject/pull/18197/files

 Screenshot